4neesh/DevBlog/src/posts/094_YieldCurves.md

 As a result, investors therefore expect higher returns when the time to repayment (maturity) is longer.
 Equally, if the money were left in a savings account, it may accrue more interest in a longer period of time.
 </p>
 <p>
-The yield curve for a bond is not linear, afterall we may not expect the exact same yield for 2 months as we do receive for 1 month.
+The yield curve for a bond is not linear, after all we may not expect the exact same yield for 2 months as we do receive for 1 month.
 We can see in the graph that the yield for 20 year maturity is only slightly less (3.9%) than the maturity for 30 years (4%).
 </p>
 <p>
 The yield curve typically increases at a steeper rate during the early period, and then flattens towards the longer maturities from 20 years to 30 years.